Public Emergency Radio of the United States

-The Public Emergency Radio of the United States was a communications system planned during the cold war era in the 1970s, to be activated in anticipation of a nuclear attack.
+The Public Emergency Radio of the United States was a communications system planned during the Cold War era in the 1970s, to be activated in anticipation of a nuclear attack.
 The radio system was designed to broadcast on 167, 179 and 191 kHz in the long wave radio band.
-The distribution stations would be activated by two "control stations" at 61.15 kHz, in Ault, Colorado and Cambridge, Kansas.
+The distribution stations would be activated by two "control stations" on 61.15 kHz, at Ault, Colorado and Cambridge, Kansas.